-In addition, it has a sedative as well as nerve tonic that has a soothing and warming component.
+In addition, it has a sedative as well as a nerve tonic that has a soothing and warming component.
 Either way, this plant is easy to grow, especially in areas with a high temperature.

 How to Utilize Clary Sage Oil for Eczema

 In order to utilize clary sage oil as a skin compress, you need to add four to six drops of it into your bath.

 In addition, simply mix the oil and cool water into a clean bowl.
 Then soak a cloth in the mixture you have created.
 Apply the cloth onto affected parts of your body to lessen the skin irritation.

 Add six to 10 drops of clary sage oil.
 It is up to you whether to use the oil alone or add other oils.

 For instance, you can add two drops of Geranium oil, two drops of lavender oil, and a bit of Ramon Chamomile.

 However, make sure to add the essential oils after you’ve filled up the bath.
 Why?
 Because they’ll have partially vanished before you have even taken your bath.

 Nevertheless, once you have mixed the needed oils, you can relax and enjoy for twenty minutes.